S3OD: Towards Generalizable Salient Object Detection with Synthetic Data: Prompting

-\begin{enumerate} \item A medium-sized lion lying on a sunlit rock, partially obscured by tall grass, with a dense forest background; intricate shadows play on the lion's fur and the rock surface. \item A small lion cub, occupying the left third of the frame, peeking through a thicket of dry branches in a savannah setting with blurred golden grass and a distant treeline. \item Two lions resting under the shade of an acacia tree, one lion partially hidden by the tree's trunk; dappled sunlight filters through the leaves, creating complex patterns on the ground. \item A majestic lion standing on a hilltop, backlit by the setting sun, casting a dramatic silhouette against a vibrant, cloud-streaked sky with the savannah stretching out in the background. \item A close-up of a lion's face, centered in the frame, with its mane blending into a similarly colored rocky background; fine textures of the fur and rock are sharply defined. \item A trio of lions walking through a misty grassland, with their figures partly obscured by the fog; subtle variations in coloration and mane distinguish each lion. \item A lioness crouching low in a field of tall yellow grass, partially obscured and camouflaged by the foliage, with a clear blue sky above and distant hills in the background. \item A large male lion resting near a waterhole, with its reflection visible in the water; surrounding reeds and scattered stones add complexity to the scene. \item A lion moving through a snowy landscape, with snowflakes gently falling; the lion's fur stands out against the whiteness, and scattered bushes break the monotony of the snow. \item A wide shot of a lion pride relaxing in the shade of a large rock formation, with varied poses and partial occlusions by rocks; the background features a lush green valley. \end{enumerate}
+\begin{enumerate} \item A medium-sized lion lying on a sunlit rock, partially obscured by tall grass, with a dense forest background; intricate shadows play on the lion's fur and the rock surface. \item A small lion cub, occupying the left third of the frame, peeking through a thicket of dry branches in a savannah setting with blurred golden grass and a distant treeline. \item Two lions resting under the shade of an acacia tree, one lion partially hidden by the tree's trunk; dappled sunlight filters through the leaves, creating complex patterns on the ground. \item A majestic lion standing on a hilltop, backlit by the setting sun, casting a dramatic silhouette against a vibrant, cloud-streaked sky with the savannah stretching out in the background. \item A close-up of a lion's face, centered in the frame, with its mane blending into a similarly colored rocky background; fine textures of the fur and rock are sharply defined. \item A trio of lions walking through a misty grassland, with their figures partly obscured by the fog; subtle variations in coloration and mane distinguish each lion. \item A lioness crouching low in a field of tall yellow grass, partially obscured and camouflaged by the foliage, with a clear blue sky above and distant hills in the background. \end{enumerate}

-The full system prompt is presented in \cref{fig:system-prompt}
+The full system prompt is presented in \Cref{fig:system-prompt}